tilt-dev/tilt.build/docs/local_vs_remote.md

 )
 ```

+Check out our [custom build guide](custom_build.html) for more details on how to use
+`custom_build`, and how to share custom build scripts written by other teams
+using Tilt.

+Don't feel bad if you have trouble setting this up, even with `custom_build`.
-But in our experience, teams have a lot of trouble getting it to work well,
+In our experience, teams have a lot of trouble getting remote builds to work
-including:
+well for their team, including:

 - Configuring the build jobs